davi807/on-server/README.md

 # on-server

 Web file server for download and upload files.
-Userful for quick file sharing.
+Useful for quick file sharing.

 ### Installation